OpenDSA/OpenDSA/RST/en/AlgAnal/AnalProblem.rst

 :term:`program`.
 You can also use these same techniques to analyze the cost of a :term:`problem`.
+The key question that we want to ask is: How hard is a problem?
+Certainly we should expect that in some sense, the problem of sorting a list of records is harder than the problem of searching a list of records for a given key value.
+Certainly the algorithms that we know for sorting some records seem to be more expensive than the algorithms that we know for searching those same records.

+What we need are useful definitions for the :term:`upper bound` and :term:`lower bound` of a problem.

+One might start by thinking that the upper bound for a problem is how hard any algorithm can be for the problem.
+But we can make algorithms as bad as we want, so that is not useful.
+Instead, what is useful is to say that a problem is only as hard as what we CAN do.
-It should make sense to you to say that the :term:`upper bound` for a problem cannot be worse than the upper bound for the best algorithm that we know for that problem.
+In other words, we should define the upper bound for a problem to be the **best** algorithm that we know for the problem.
+Of course, whenever we talk about bounds, we have to say when they apply.
+We we really should say something like the best algorithm that we know in the worst case, or the best algorithm that we know in the average case.

-But what does it mean to give a :term:`lower bound` for a problem?
+But what does it mean to give a lower bound for a problem?

-.. inlineav:: AnalyzingProblemsCON ss
-   :output: show
+Lower bound refers to the minimum that any algorithm MUST cost.
+For example, when searching an unsorted list, we MUST look at every record.
+When sorting a list, we MUST look at every record (to even know if it is sorted).

 It is much easier to show that an algorithm (or program) is in :math:`\Omega(f(n))` than it is to show that a problem is in